Getting Started

 | MX | @ | mail.example.com (priority 10) |

-| TXT | @ | v=spf1 mx -all |
+| TXT | @ | v=spf1 mx a:mail.example.com ~all |

-| TXT | ceymail._domainkey | (DKIM public key shown in dashboard) |
+| TXT | mail._domainkey | (DKIM public key shown in dashboard) |

-| TXT | _dmarc | v=DMARC1; p=quarantine; rua=mailto:dmarc@example.com |
+| TXT | _dmarc | v=DMARC1; p=none; rua=mailto:postmaster@example.com |

-You can copy these directly from the install wizard's summary page or from the DNS page in the dashboard.
+You can copy these directly from the install wizard's summary page or from the DNS Records page in the dashboard.

 Step 5: Set reverse DNS